MMercieca/CodePath/README.md

   * That would negate the need for student accounts if all of the files are publically available.
 I'm going to assume this means "Students can access the files via a link"
   * It's also easier to track metrics this way.
 * Do teachers need to be able to edit files in this interface?
-  * I'm going to call that out of scope.
+  * I'm going to call that out of scope for now.
 Teachers are creating the files in markdown now, so I'm going to assume they have some editing process.
 * What kind of supporting files are they uploading?
   * To keep things simple, I'm going to assume they're documents for now.
 Videos and other large files may be added later.
 * Can teachers be students?
   * We'll let teachers be in a class, but keep the teacher group.
 That sounds like something we'll need unit tests for.
+* What devices do I need to support?
+  * I doubt teachers are uploading markdown from their phone, so I'll focus on the desktop browser first.
+Tailwind is fairly responsive out of the box, but with 10 hours I'm not going to worry about this one overmuch.

 ## Plan